 Ref.
 Question Policy Principles Q4 Is compartmentation maintained in the roof space?
-Answer Finding/Observation No No Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
-The roof void access hatch in the common areas has been sealed up, and there were no residents present to grant access to any of the flats.
-In other identical blocks within the immediate neighbourhood, the access hatches within the top floor flats were considered to be of low fire resistance.
+Answer Finding/Observation No Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
+The roof void access hatch in the common areas has been sealed up, however the resident in flat 114 kindly allowed the assessor to survey the roof void from the flat side via a hatch in their hallway.
+From visual observations made from the second step on a portable set of step ladders, it was observed that there was a masonry wall present in the roof void between this flat and the common area.
+The access hatch within the flat was considered to be of low fire resistance.